As the memories of summer events and vacations begin to fade, now is a great time to prepare for the colder weather that’s right around the corner.

 - You might consider a home warranty that provides coverage for unexpected repairs, including those related to winter weather.

-- If you have a wood burning fireplace, stove or insert, call a certified chimney cleaning company to inspect and clean your chimney system.
-Code says this should be done once a year.
-And, remember to make sure the wood you’re planning on using this year has been cut, split, stacked, covered and left to dry for at least a year.
-More heat, less creosote with dry, seasoned fuel.
+- If you have a wood burning fireplace, stove, or insert, call a certified chimney cleaning company to inspect and clean your chimney system.
+Fire safety codes recommend having this done once a year.
+And remember to make sure the wood you’re planning on using this year has been cut, split, stacked, covered and left to dry for at least a year.
+You get more heat and less creosote with dry, seasoned fuel.

-6. INSPECT SMOKE AND CARBON MONOXIDE (CO2) ALARMS
+6. INSPECT SMOKE AND CARBON MONOXIDE (CO) ALARMS

-With your house closed up and your heating system running, winter-time can increase the risk of CO2 poisoning and house fires.
+With your house closed up and your heating system running, wintertime can increase the risk of CO poisoning and house fires.

 - Test all alarms once a month.